-The Art of Deliberate Living – How Mindfulness Can Change Your Thought Patterns
+The Art of Deliberate Living – A Single Case Study

 We have all seen the great research and studies coming out on mindfulness.
 We read how being more mindful can reduce our anxiety and stress, improve our health, provide clarity and help our relationships.
 We understand that being mindful is about bringing in your focus to what is happening right now and giving your brain a rest from multi-tasking.
 We invite meditation and yoga into our routine to help us ground and seek compassion and gratitude for the people and things around us.
 In short, mindfulness makes our lives much better.
-It calls back our energy which we often leave scattered across our errands and interactions of the day, and brings it back home to us, to be renewed and restored.
+It calls back our focus and energy which we often leave scattered across our errands and interactions of the day, and brings it back home to us.

 But the reality is that mindfulness is so much more.
 It is also a tool that helps us to make different choices and re-record old, broken thought patterns that may no longer serve us, but still play over and over when the right situation or trigger is provided.